tylerfallon/surfs_up/README.md

 ## Summary

 After analyzing the data, it can be determined that the weather in June is better for the ice cream shop to be open due to a higher average temperature, higher maximum/minimum temperatures, and a lower standard deviation in the temperature data.
+However, the difference is not that large between the two opposing months, so it should not have a huge impact on the ability to open a shop.